All You Need to Know Before Visiting Schonbrunn Palace

 As you step into the Balcony Room, you’re greeted by a gallery of portraits that bring to life the family of Maria Theresa, the empress of Austria and the queen of Hungary in the 18th century.

 Among these portraits, you’ll find a painting of Maria Theresa herself, cradling the insignia of her power and surrounded by her young children.
+It is a testament to Maria Theresa’s dynastic ambitions — the continuity of their dynasty — and achievements.

-The majority of these captivating paintings come from the studio of Martin van Meytens, the court painter who had a knack for capturing the likeness and personality of the imperial family.
+The majority of these paintings come from the studio of Martin van Meytens, the court painter who had a knack for capturing the likeness and personality of the imperial family.

+Fun fact: Empress Maria Theresa brought 16 children into the world, 11 of whom lived to adulthood.
 Just imagine this – she was carrying the future for almost two decades, all while ruling an empire.
-Mind-blowing, isn’t it?

 Bathed in the glow of sunlight streaming through the windows and adorned with golden rococo decorations, the Great Gallery stands as the crowning jewel of Schönbrunn Palace.

+Like other parts of Schönbrunn Palace, Empress Maria Theresa built the Great Gallery in the 18th century.
 This is why you can see frescoes on the ceiling of the Great Gallery showing the empress and her husband, Franz Stephan, as the rulers of their huge empire.

-They are encircled by scenes of peace, prosperity, and different culture, symbolizing the glory and dominion of the Habsburg Monarchy over many kinds of people.
+They are encircled by scenes of peace, prosperity, and different cultures, symbolizing the glory and dominion of the Habsburg Monarchy over many kinds of people.
+The gilt stucco, mirrors, and glittering chandeliers that adorn the hall emphasize further the wealth and power of the Habsburgs.

+The Great Gallery has been a witness to many festive and historical events over the years.
 Some of the most memorable ones include the signing of the Austrian State Treaty in 1955 and the historic summit between John F. Kennedy and Nikita Khrushchev in 1961.

 The Great Gallery continues to host various events such as concerts and receptions to this day.